 Welcome!
 Why I am posting personal finance on a food blog?
 I wrote this post before I decided to focus mainly on food blogging.
-I used to be a finance analyst and I’m also an excel geek at heart. 😉 I hope you find it useful.
+I used to be a financial analyst and I’m also an excel geek at heart. 😉 I hope you find it useful.

 Monthly budgets are really helpful.
 But I think we all need something more — a forward-looking financial forecast that is always changing as life changes.

 Speaking of life-changing, creating a personal finance forecast is one of the important steps I took to prepare for my transition from a 9-5 job to working from home.
-If you missed it, be sure to check out this recent post: Preparing to Work from Home.

 Before the big change, my husband and I needed to understand what expenses we’d be adding, which would be eliminated, and what we could cut back on.
 And most importantly, we needed to look forward by more than one month.
 So I created a personal finance forecast.
 Similar to how I used to plan manufacturing costs as a finance analyst, but much more basic. 🙂

 Gain a better understanding of your finances.
 Use it as a tool for financial decision-making.

 Today I am sharing the tools and the process I use.
 I hope you find it useful too!

 Here are the tools needed.